 Educate workers on how to report an incident specifically when there is exposure to blood.

-By making safety a priority, establishing a relationship with a medical provider, and planning for transitional modified jobs, you’ll position your company to be able to efficiently handle work-related injuries when they occur.
+By making safety a priority, establishing a relationship with a medical provider, and planning for transitional modified jobs, employers can successfully position their companies to be able to efficiently handle work-related injuries when and if they occur.

-For additional information about what to do if an accident occurs in the workplace, visit OSHA’s website or call the OSHA office nearest you.
+For additional information about what to do if an accident occurs in the workplace, visit the OSHA website or call the OSHA office nearest you.

 Thanks for reading!
 Please note that this content is intended for educational purposes only.
 As best practices change regularly, you should refer to your trusted advisor for specific counsel.
 If you’re a small business owner, learn more about workplace safety or check your workers’ comp rate in 3 minutes.